 • Consistent with the purpose of teaching and worship, I created simple melodies that would stick in the mind like oatmeal and thereby assist recollection of the associated Word.

-• I desired a unified, reliable and simple resource for all users, including music teams, pastors and congregations.
-Search, listen, print, play.
+• I desired a unified, reliable and simple resource for all users, including music teams, pastors, congregations and individuals .
+Search, listen, print .
 All sheet music is in PDF format.
 All resources are readily downloadable.

 • Although the music was composed on a guitar, the melody lines and written chords should facilitate use by multiple instruments.

-• The lyric pages are intentionally kept simple to facilitate printing as lead sheets and overheads.
+• Lyric pages are intentionally kept simple to facilitate printing as lead sheets or overheads.

 • The site includes downloadable printable sheet music (including guitar chords), midi and sample mp3 files.
 I have also included Noteworthy Composer files (nwc), a friendly program through which to record and print digital music.
 Each file type is discussed in the help page.